MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-perform-threat-hunting-azure-sentinel.md

 4. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-5. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.
+5. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-6. Select your Azure Sentinel Workspace.
+6. Select your Microsoft Sentinel Workspace.

 7. Select **Logs**